Set your location

 • Tailor our advertising through advertising networks on other websites.

-You can set your browser to notify you when you receive a Cookie and this will provide you with an opportunity to either accept or reject it in each instance.
-Please note that if you do this, it may affect some of the functions on our website.
+Individuals are able to set their browser to notify them when they receive a Cookie and this will provide them with an opportunity to either accept or reject it in each instance.
+Individuals will be informed that rejecting Cookies may may affect some of the functions on our website.

-We may also gather your IP address as part of our business activities and to assist with any operational difficulties or support issues with our services.
-This information does not identify you personally.
+CCT may also gather individual IP addresses as part of our business activities and to assist with any operational difficulties or support issues with our services.
+This information does not identify individuals personally.

-When you use our mobile applications, we may collect Information from you, such as your profile, location and other relevant information, which is used to provide our Services.
-By providing us with this information, you are consenting to our collection and use of this information.
+When individuals use our mobile applications, we may collect Information from them, such as their profile, location and other relevant information, which is used to provide our Services.
+By providing us with this information, the individual is consenting to our collection and use of this information.

-In addition to collecting and using your Information in order to carry out our services, we collect and use your Information for the purposes explained below:
+In addition to collecting and using an individual’s information in order to carry out our services, the following statement is provided to explain how we use this information:

 We may use Information, including your name, contact phone number, address and email address, to send marketing and promotional information by post, email, social media or telephone including SMS.
 You may opt-out of receiving direct marketing communications from us at any time.
 If you do not opt-out, we will assume we have your ongoing consent to send information and communications.

-Depending on what services we are carrying out, we may collect Information for a number of purposes, including:
+Depending on what services we are carrying out, we may collect Information for several purposes, including:

 • To manage queries from or about a prospective, current or past employee;